gc3pie/gc3pie/docs/users/configuration.rst

   and connection timeout.
 Options ``port``, ``keyfile``, and ``timeout`` could be deprecated in future releases.

-For the ``ec2``-type auth, the following keys *can* be provided.
-If they are not found, the value of the corresponding environment variable will be used instead, if found, otherwise an error will be raised.

-  * ``ec2_access_key``: Your personal access key to authenticate against the specific cloud endpoint.
-If not found, the environment variable ``EC2_ACCESS_KEY`` will be used.

-  * ``ec2_secret_key``: Your personal secret key associated with the above ``ec2_access_key``.
-If not found, the environment variable ``EC2_SECRET_KEY`` will be used.

-Any other key/value pair will be ignored.

-*Example 1.* The following configuration sections are used to set up two different accounts, that GC3Pie programs can use.
+*Example.* The following configuration sections are used to set up two different accounts that GC3Pie programs can use.
 Which account should be used on which computational resource is defined in the `resource sections`_ (see below). ::